 The most common varieties of Red Empress Cichlid have vibrant reds and blues, but other hues can be found in rare breeds with different levels of red and blue.
 The distinctions between red and blue are hard to see in the younger fish, but growth spurts and more developed muscles make it easier to tell the two apart as they age.

 As cichlids get older, they may lose some of their original colors.
 Over time, they will become darker, shifting from more vibrant reds and blues to a dark reddish-orange hue.
 In general, however, these fish can retain their striking colors throughout their lives.

 Red Empress Cichlid has faint horizontal lines and oval shapes underneath their color.

-Note that all the color descriptions are valid only to the male fish, which will get into in the next subtopic.
+Note that all the color descriptions are valid only for the male fish, which will get into the next subtopic.

 Red Empress Male Colors & Captive bred varieties